Skip to main content

 C.S.
 Lewis is known for having coined a great definition of humility: “It’s not about thinking less of yourself but thinking about yourself less.”
 The interviewer knows you are looking for another position for a reason.
 You can validate your humility by pointing out the great things about your actual church or the greatness of your teammates.
 Your self-confidence is acknowledging the role you had in that.

 Kindness is so underrated.
-Paul says that since we are God’s holy people, “clothe yourselves with … kindness, humility, gentleness, and patience.”
-(Colossians 3:12 NLT).
+Paul says that since we are God’s holy people, “clothe yourselves with … kindness, humility, gentleness, and patience” (Colossians 3:12 NLT).
+There are three groups you should extend kindness to during your interview:

-Be kind about your actual church.
-Even if the parting ways are not perfect, take the higher road.
+• Be kind about your old church/job setting.
+Even if your parting of ways was not perfect, take the higher road.

 13. Follow-Up

-Send an email (soon after the interview) to say thank you for the time invested.
-Thank them for the opportunity and consideration for the role.
-Secondly, reach out two work days later.
-Reiterate your desire to minister with the church while mentioning a couple of specific reasons why.
+• Second, reach out two work days later.
+Reiterate your desire to minister to the church while mentioning a couple of specific reasons why.
 You can tell them you are praying for them in this time of searching.
 Oddly enough, this will make you stand out for a good reason.